back to top

 Examples of environmental resources: atmosphere, surface and underground waters, sea, estuary, subsole, underground, ground, forest, wildlife, etc. Environmental resources provide environmental services, which have value and can be harnessed.

-Honey production and plant pollination are examples of environmental service provided by bees.
+Honey production and plant pollination are examples of environmental services provided by bees.

-• To propose alternatives to project for achieve same goals with less environmental damage as possible.
+• To propose alternatives to the project to achieve the same goals with as little environmental damage as possible.

 Study phases

-1. Identifiction: To determine environmental impact’s features on environmental resources, to compile a list of impacts, identify impact’s source.
-Impact’s identification is made with many instruments which will be subject for a future post.
+1. Identification: To determine the environmental impact’s features on environmental resources, to compile a list of impacts, and identify impact’s source.
+Impact’s identification is made with many instruments, which will be subject to a future post.

-2. Prediction: To predict consequences of impacts in environment.
-Using technical data, mathematical models, photomontages, experiments, carthographic systems and expert’s advices.
+2. Prediction: To predict the consequences of impacts in environment.
+Using technical data, mathematical models, photomontages, experiments, cartographic systems, and experts’ advice.
 Making a comparison between scenarios with and without the project.

-3. Evaluation of impacts: Is environmental impact significant?
+3. Evaluation of impacts: Is the environmental impact significant?
 Must be mitigated?
-This questions are answered based on legislation, protected areas, phenomena, threatened species, public acceptance and political objectives.
+These questions are answered based on legislation, protected areas, phenomena, threatened species, public acceptance, and political objectives.

-4. Mitigation: In this phase, are proposed measures for prevent, reduce, remedy and compesate negative impacts.
-Some mitigation examples are: Fish ladder, erosion control, change of work site, restauration of affected areas, economic compesation for affected people.
+4. Mitigation: In this phase, measures are proposed measures for prevent, reduce, remedy, and compensate for negative impacts.
+Some mitigation examples are: Fish ladder, erosion control, change of work site, restoration of affected areas, economic compensation for affected people, etc.